 Q2: What Agency is Right for Me?

-Once you’ve narrowed down the type of adoption you want to pursue, it’ time to figure out what agency (or attorney) will be the right fit for your adoption.
+Once you’ve narrowed down the type of adoption you want to pursue, it’s time to figure out what agency (or attorney) will be the right fit for your adoption.

 We recommend a 3-step approach to help you take on the massive task of finding an agency.
-It’s essential to interview the agencies you are considering whether by phone or in person.
+It’s essential to interview the agencies you are considering, whether by phone or in person.
 You need to get a feel for the people with whom you would be working.
 We have lists of questions for domestic and international agencies that you can use to guide your interview.
-Make sure you also ask for recommendations and referrals from trusted friends and other experienced adoptive parents.
+Make sure to ask for recommendations and referrals from trusted friends and experienced adoptive parents.

 Our multi-media e-guide will help you answer this question!